ory/docs/docs/kratos/guides/multi-tenancy-multitenant.md

 title: Multitenancy
 ---

-Ory Kratos does not implement multi-tenancy in its application logic, but it is possible to implement multi-tenancy with Ory Kratos!
+Ory Kratos doesn't implement multi-tenancy in its application logic, but it's possible to implement multi-tenancy with Ory Kratos!

 The recommended approach is to run one or more (depending on your scale) SQL